Defenses to Bittorrent adult movie infringement – Challenging ISP retention policies, laches, consent, estoppel and statute of limitations.

 VIDEO: Click on the picture above to watch Attorney Steve discuss Bittorrent lawsuits.
 Make sure to click on the Red “V” for Victory to subscribe to our legal channel.

 When you get sued by adult movie companies like Malibu Media (one of the most prolific copyright infringement lawsuit filers in federal court history), attached to the complaint you might find an Exhibit that shows the history of illegal downloads of various movie titles that Plaintiff claims is infringing.
 If true in your case, you may also note that the download history may go back a few years.
 For example, the log sheet may show the Defendant is accused of downloading movies in 2012, 2013, 2014, and 2016.
 You may wonder “who keeps tracks of my last four years of downloaded movies?
 Is that my ISP Cox, Verizon, Comcast, AT&T, Charter or Time Warner?
 What are their logging and tracking policies?
 This blog discusses a few possible defenses to Torrent lawsuits under situations like this.
-Click here for to go to our resource page if you are wondering how a Torrent lawsuit case works .
+Click here for to go to our resource page if you are wondering .

 Sample evidence log